So we have this New Jersey bomber blow people up and wants to blow even more people up.

 No, they weren't driven to it.

-They genuinely hate the country, and there's nothing nice about them.
+And there's nothing nice about them.

 This is the second or third time, by the way, that I have heard the FBI was warned about somebody who a few months or years later then proceeded to blow something up.

-I can't remember the one prior to this, but this guy's doctor, the New Jersey guy, is saying, is that his dad saying, I try I tried to warn the FBI about my son for two years.
+I can't remember the one prior to this, but this guy's doctor, the New Jersey guy, is saying, is dancing.

-Drive-by's get all hopeful.
+So anyway, the drive-bys get all hopeful.

-They really hopeful that these are good, good decent Americans that were driven to this madness by American bigotry and racism.
+They really hopeful that these are good, good, decent Americans that were driven to this madness by American bigotry and racism.

 And then they slowly learn it isn't the case.